ujkuo/ujkuo.github.io/content/misc/_index.md

 +++

-I want to share some personal observations, articles, and/or technical stuffs.
+I want to share some personal observations and experiences.

 ---